slayed coom

 It’s NSFW, and you should avoid it unless you’re sure everyone gets the joke.

 The target audience for this type of slang is typically limited to niche online groups who understand the layers of irony involved.
-If you’re unsure about the context, it’s best to avoid using the phrase.
-Trust me, it’s not worth the potential misunderstanding or offense.
+If you’re unsure about the context, avoid using the phrase.
+Misunderstandings happen.
+So does unintended offense.
+It’s just not worth it.

 While bizarre, these phrases offer a glimpse into the creative and often chaotic evolution of online language.